electron/electronjs.org-old/README.md

 Versions of Electron documentation are fetched from the `electron/electron` repository's `docs` directory.
 The site contains the latest version of docs and links to older versions of the docs in the repository.

-To fetch documentation at a specific version:
+To fetch documentation for a specific version:

 ```bash
 $ script/docs <version> [options]